Email Marketing for Beginners: A Simple Guide That Actually Works

 - Broadcasts — one-off emails you send to the list now (your newsletter, an announcement, a launch).
 Time-sensitive.

 - Automations (sequences) — emails that send automatically based on a trigger (someone subscribes, buys, or clicks).
 Write once, runs forever.
+This is what an email autoresponder does.

 Beginners should start with a simple welcome automation plus a regular broadcast.
 That’s it.
 Add fancier automations later.